zimivanende/BoomiFlow-SearchFilterTable/README.md

 ## Styling

-All elements of the tree can be styled by adding the specific style names to your player.
+All elements of the component can be styled by adding the specific style names to your player.

 ## Page Conditions